yqin/slurm-plugins/README.md

 3. spank_private_tmpshm: A SPANK plugin to create per-job private /tmp and /dev/shm directories and to clean them after the job completes.

 4. job_submit_require_cpu_gpu_ratio: A Job Submit plugin to verify the CPU/GPU ratio on a particular partition.
 You will need to define your own partition and ratio in the source code.
-Building this plugin requires [Slurm source code] (https://github.com/SchedMD/slurm Slurm source code) and Makefile should be modified to point to the source code location.
+Building this plugin requires [Slurm source code] (https://github.com/SchedMD/slurm Slurm) and Makefile should be modified to point to the source code location.